kcarnold/cs344/content/units/13hcai/homework.md

   - What data did you use?
   - What sort of results did you get?
   - How did the generation results compare between the two different models?

+### Step 2: Evaluation

+- Pick a phrase from your corpus.
+- Evaluate the perplexity of three different models on your phrase:
+    - The original GPT-2 model
+    - Your fine-tuned model
+    - A model in the OpenAI Playground (use Full Spectrum probabilities to show request the logprobs)
+- What do you notice about the perplexities of the three models?

 ## Submitting